 Often poorly protected and with many access points, open land, car parks, industrial areas and development sites are frequently targeted by trespassers and Gypsies, looking for transient locations to set up illegal encampments.
 However, being peak season for travellers and the impending high-profile eviction of 400 people from Europe’s largest illegal traveller site at Dale Farm, Basildon, means that farmers across the South would be advised to take stock of the security at vulnerable land to avoid the cost of having to remove this dispersing camp.
 Armed with mobile phones, camps can quickly grow as news of unchallenged access spreads, and more caravans, vehicles and travellers head for the site.

 Unfortunately, it’s usually only when the encampment leaves that the true extent of the damage is realised as unwanted debris and fly-tipping is exposed.
-It goes without saying that the longer trespassers are on site, the worse build-up and damage will be and the more expensive the cost will be to the landlord of removal and repair and the greater the headache and inconvenience.
+It goes without saying that the longer trespassers are on site, the worse the build-up and damage will be – and the more expensive the cost will be to the landlord for removal and repair, and the greater the headache and inconvenience.

 With prevention always being the best measure, Secure Site recommends 3 metre, 2.5 tonne concrete barriers for impenetrable perimeter protection for vulnerable land or easy access points.
 The imposing look of concrete barriers is also a clear sign to would-be trespassers that this farm is taking security seriously and not to bother.

-For more details, take a look at concrete barriers for short or long-term rental of concrete barriers and blocks to protect your farm or and from trespassers or travellers.
+For more details, take a look at concrete barriers – for short or long-term rental of concrete barriers and blocks to protect your farm from trespassers or travellers.